Beijing-bound aircraft disappeared a week ago with 239 passengers, crew aboard

 On Wednesday, China released satellite images from a spot in the South China Sea that appeared to show large objects floating in the water Sunday, a day after the disappearance.
 Search crews checked the location and found no trace of wreckage.
 China later said that releasing the photos was a mistake and that the images weren’t related to the plane, according to a Malaysian official.

-Ostensibly.
-Colorado firm DigitalGlobe has one of the most advanced commercial satellite networks, and its images of the Strait of Malacca and Gulf of Thailand can capture details as small as a baseball field's home plate, the longest side of which is 17 inches.
-Volunteers can flag anything they find interesting, but so many answered the call this week that the firm's website crashed.
-(The website appeared to be up on Friday.)
-Also, there's the vast size of the search area.
+Ostensibly, sure.
+Colorado firm DigitalGlobe has one of the most advanced commercial satellite networks, and its images of the Strait of Malacca and Gulf of Thailand can capture details as small as a baseball field’s home plate, the longest side of which is 17 inches.
+Volunteers can flag anything they find interesting, but so many answered the call this week that the firm’s website crashed.
+(The website appeared to be up Wednesday).
+Also, there’s the troubling size of the search area.

 22. It’s been more than a decade since 9/11, but is foul play possible?
 Hijackers?
 Terrorism?